High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: Introduction

 In this work, we present a theoretical treatment of a circuit-QED system that comprises a flux qubit coupled inductively to a quarter-wavelength transmission line resonator (TLR).
 The circuit was investigated experimentally in Ref.~\cite{Ao}.
 Our calculations are complementary to those of Refs.~\cite{Gely,Malekakhlagh2017}, which focused on charge and transmon qubits coupled capacitively to half-wavelength TLRs, and that of Ref.~\cite{ParraRodriguez}, which provided a general framework for treating circuit-QED systems that contain multimode resonators.
 Similarly to past studies, we find a natural decoupling at high frequencies.
-As we go along in our analysis, we derive a variety of formulas for the TLR normal modes, the coupling strength and the Lamb shift.
+By avoiding certain approximations, we obtain effects not captured in previous studies, including a resonance effect between qubit and TLR frequencies.
+As we go along in our analysis, we derive a variety of formulae for the TLR normal modes, the coupling strength and the Lamb shift.